Skip to main content

 1. Remove any unused languages.
 If there are languages you don't need, remove their configuration.

-2. For each language, update the githubRepoName. liblab will use it to identify the GitLab project that matches the name of the corresponding SDK repo.
+2. Update the githubRepoName for each SDK. liblab will use it to identify the GitLab project that matches the name of the corresponding SDK repo.

 • Set the npmName option to the name of your npm package.